1. Students are expected to comply with contractual requirements of clinical facilities. These include, but may not be limited to:

 5) Clinical circumstances or international travel may require more frequent testing.

-6) Students who travel to tuberculosis high burden countries as defined by the CDC at the time of travel need to have their Tuberculin Skin Test repeated 8-10 weeks after return from these.
+6) Students who travel to tuberculosis high-burden countries as defined by the Centers for Disease Control (http://www.stoptb.org/countries/tbdata.asp) at the time of travel need to have their Tuberculin Skin Test (unless contraindicated) repeated 8-10 weeks following return to the U.S. Additionally, if a student begins clinical prior to the 8-10 week time frame for TB testing, the student must submit a completed TB Symptom Screening Form to the nursing department prior to participation in clinical.
 The completed forms need to be submitted electronically to Deb Baloun.

 d.
 Documentation of a negative 7-panel Urine Drug and Alcohol screen is required.
 Students will receive an email from the Nursing Department notifying them of the Urine Drug and Alcohol screen.
 The negative test results must be submitted to the nursing department prior to the specified deadline.
 The 7-panel drug screen and alcohol screen must include: Amphetamines, Cannabinoids, Cocaine, Phencyclidine, Opiates, Barbiturates, Benzodiazepines, plus alcohol with adulterants testing.